The Franchise Law Review: Data Protection

 Compliance with data protection principles

-The GDPR continues to regulate transfers of data outside the EEA, which is of particular significance to international franchise arrangements.
-In short, if personal data belonging to EEA franchisors or franchisees are being transferred outside the EEA, then the relevant organisations must show that there is 'adequate protection' for the data, otherwise the transfer will be prohibited.
+The GDPR restricts transfers of data outside the EEA (including to the United Kingdom following the end of the Brexit transition period), which is of particular significance to international franchise arrangements.
+In short, if personal data processed by EEA franchisors or franchisees are being transferred outside the EEA, then the relevant organisations must show that there is 'adequate protection' for the data, otherwise the transfer will be prohibited.
 For example, this is relevant where an EEA franchisor or franchisee uses a US cloud provider to store its customer data.
-There are a number of solutions that can currently be relied upon to demonstrate adequacy, including Commission-approved standard contractual clauses contracts, binding corporate rules, the EU–US Privacy Shield framework,14 and unambiguous consent.
-Appropriate legal advice should be sought early in the establishment of any international arrangement.
+While the GDPR sets out a number of data transfer tools that can be used to provide appropriate safeguards for the transfer, such as Commission-approved standard contractual clauses contracts and binding corporate rules, as well as a number of derogations such as explicit consent, this is an area that has recently become much harder for organisations to comply with properly.
+This follows on from the Court of Justice of the European Union's judgement in Schrems II14 on 16 July 2020, which invalidated the EU–US Privacy Shield and found that organisations relying on the standard contractual clauses may need to implement additional safeguards beyond the clauses to legitimise the data transfers.
+At the time of writing, the Commission has also issued a new draft of the standard contractual clauses, which are likely to be implemented in early 2021.
+As such, appropriate legal advice should be sought early in the establishment of any international arrangement.
 Franchisors engaging with cloud providers would also have to ensure that the contract provides sufficient assurances around data security and access to data, particularly in the event that the franchisees are to be given some level of access.
 The GDPR also requires specific contractual obligations to be imposed on data processors, including consent to appoint subprocessors, and audit rights.

 Compliance with individuals' rights